EmranMR/EmranMR/README.md

 ## About me! 👀

 Hi 👋 the name is Emran, and the cyber nickname is Alch3m1st 🤖!
-I am a pharmacist but programming have always been a passion of mine so I self taught myself on the side.
+Programming has always been a passion of mine so I self taught myself on the side.
 I am also starting my Msc in Software Development in Glasgow University this year 🤘

 I really enjoy open source, so regardless I will be around repos forever!